Yuchao-Huang/yuchao-huang.github.io/content/publication/conference-paper/index.md

 ---
-title: 'An example conference paper'
+title: 'Software Testing With Large Language Models: Survey, Landscape, and Vision'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Junjie Wang
+  - *Yuchao Huang*
+  - Chunyang Chen
+  - Zhe Liu
-  - admin
+  - Song Wang
-  - Robert Ford
+  - Qing Wang

 # Author notes (optional)
-author_notes:
+# author_notes:
-  - 'Equal contribution'
+#   - 'Equal contribution'
-  - 'Equal contribution'
+#   - 'Equal contribution'

 date: '2013-07-01T00:00:00Z'
 doi: ''